Annotations

 In reality, though, in the aristocratic classes, the actual parents spent little time with their small children.
 Nurses and later tutors bore the brunt of childcare.
 Mrs. Endicott here is an exception.

+Jonathan would have had many toys, such as the wooden blocks mentioned in the chapter.
 A Charming booklet about Victorian toys (including some you can make!) is here.

 CHAPTER SIX

-This Victorian diamond and coral necklace c1870 as listed on 1rst Dibs might be very like Lady Endicott’s beautiful adornment — which was remarked upon by Jean Vidocq, that wily flatterer.
+This Victorian diamond and coral necklace c1870 as listed on 1rst Dibs might be very like Lady Endicott’s beautiful adornment—which was remarked upon by Jean Vidocq, that wily flatterer.

 The intruder proceeded upstairs, and Holmes immediately intuited he was heading for the nursery.
 It might have looked something like this, though perhaps a little smaller, given it was in town.